 All societies have ‘social norms’ around gender – rules or codes which are deeply held, profound cultural ideas about what men and women are, what their roles and behaviour should be, and what they do and do not deserve.

 These ‘rules’ are an essential part of what makes some men feel entitled to commit violence against women (she’s my wife/girlfriend and I can; that kind of woman deserves this) and to feel confident that they will get away with it (I know other people agree with me about women like her), and they ensure that others in the community ignore, minimise or even excuse violence, especially by tending to scrutinise women’s behaviour much more than men’s.

 So, violence against women and girls is deeply related to women’s inequality.

 What EVAW Coalition and our members are doing to end violence against women and girls

 The women who have named and challenged and organised support services and resistance to men’s violence against women believe it is not inevitable and that we can prevent it.

-We have a vision of change across all parts of government and our public services, and in popular culture and debate, which would help build a society which truly rejects violence against women and girls.
+We have a vision of change across all parts of government and our public services, as well as in popular culture and debate, which would help build a society that truly rejects violence against women and girls.
 The key to this is the commitment to specific and concrete efforts to prevent violence against women and girls.